 COVID-19 vaccine (123rf)

-DPR Korea stands for the North's official name, the Democratic People's Republic of Korea.
+“We are still waiting for the DPRK’s response to this offer,” Salvador was quoted as saying, using the acronym of the North’s official name, the Democratic People’s Republic of Korea.

 The Gavi alliance, which co-leads COVAX with the World Health Organization, also confirmed the allocation, saying it is currently in talks with the North for the vaccine operation in the country.

 Salvador added that considering the North’s good track record on routine immunization in the past, Pyongyang would be able to carry out the COVID-19 vaccinations with adequate technical support, such as with cold-chain logistics and monitoring and surveillance during its implementation.

 “DPRK has already developed the national vaccine deployment plan and a technical assistance plan for its roll out has also been developed,” he said, adding the WHO is continuing to support the North Korean government on completing technical requirements to receive COVID-19 vaccines.

 But it is uncertain whether Pyongyang will respond to the COVAX’s provision plan.